MarcusE1W/absolute-beginner/content/post/qemu-start.md

 ```

 ## Download a linux distribution to install
 First you need to download a linux ISO file somewhere.
 If you are not sure which one you want the [distrowatch](distrowatch.com) lists a lot of choices and ranks them by usage.
-Alsoo some description is given and for some linux distros you can also find some reviews.
+Also some description is given and for some linux distros you can also find some reviews.

 As the title said, for this article I will use Anarchy Linux.
-That is basically an installer helper to set up an Archlinux system without the hassel to do it all by hand.
+That is basically an installer helper to set up an Archlinux system without the hassle to do it all by hand.
 It's all driven by menus.
 Previously Anarchy Linux was also called ArchAnywhere.
 It is probably helpful if you have set up Archlinux by hand once, but not mandatory.
 Also some knowledge about using the shell is helpful for Archlinux.
 It is not difficult though and comes quite natural.

 If in doubt maybe start with [Manjaro](https://manjaro.org/).
 That is a Archlinux based distro that is tailored for ease of use.
 It is quite popular, has decent documentation and you find a lot of help and forums in in the web.